ViaoV/grandstream_camera/README.md

     client = Grandstream::Client.new("10.0.1.4")
     options = client.load_options("audio_video") # returns a hash of options
     client.set_options "audio_video", { "primary.video.framerate": 30 }

+## Command Line Utility

+A command line utility is also provided in the gem which can take snapshots from the camera.

+    gs_camera snapshot --ip _<camera ip>_ --outfile image.jpg

 ## Contributing